 Food Safety Training Lab

-The International Food Safety Training Lab (IFSTL) has seen positive results after only one year of operations.
+The International Food Safety Training Lab (IFSTL) has experienced excellent results after only one year of operations.
 The lab is designed to train scientists globally in top food testing methods.

 IFSTL has also opened up its doors to trade policymakers and other industry professionals.
 The overall goal is to improve food safety quality on a global scale.
 Advocates feel that, by helping foreign suppliers better understand efforts in the US to control potential food contamination, foreign exporters can better understand how to comply with the related US requirements.
 In addition, policymakers can learn more information about food safety practices to make better informed policy and trade decisions.